erossini/BlazorChartjs/README.md

 ## Add labels to the chart

 I added the `chartjs-plugin-datalabels` plugin in the component.
 This plugin shows the labels for each point in each graph.
-For more details abour this plugin, visit its [website](https://chartjs-plugin-datalabels.netlify.app/).
+For more details about this plugin, visit its [website](https://chartjs-plugin-datalabels.netlify.app/).

 ![image](https://user-images.githubusercontent.com/9497415/224721251-da6959de-2b20-4d42-926b-b036de6695ee.png)